tanmatt/QuoteOfTheDay/README.md

 - Tue Mar 12 07:00:08 2024 | Don't find fault, find a remedy. - Henry Ford
 - Wed Mar 13 07:00:06 2024 | All difficult things have their origin in that which is easy, and great things in that which is small. - Lao Tzu
 - Thu Mar 14 07:00:08 2024 | Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness. - Maya Angelou
+- Sat Mar 16 07:00:08 2024 | In politics stupidity is not a handicap. - Napoleon Bonaparte